Do You Really Need UGC-NET for a Ph.D in 2025? Let’s Break It Down

 • University entrance tests will still exist for some institutions

-UGC-NET is no longer a compulsory requirement for pursuing a PhD in 2025, but it is a popular and recognized route.
+UGC-NET is no longer a compulsory requirement for pursuing a Ph.D in 2025, but it is the most popular and recognized way for applying to a Ph.D course.

 What has changed?

-Until a few years ago, you could not enter PhD programs in India without qualifying with the UGC-NET (especially with JRF), particularly in central and top public universities.
-However, with the new UGC PhD Regulations 2022, and recent updates by the UGC in 2023 and 2024, the UGC PhD admission ecosystem has become flexible.
+Until a few years ago, you could not pursue Ph.D programs in India without qualifying with the UGC-NET (especially with JRF), particularly in central and top public universities.
+However, with the new UGC Ph.D Regulations 2022, and recent updates by the UGC in 2023 and 2024, the UGC Ph.D admission process has become flexible.

-As of the 2024–25 academic year, UGC-NET score(s) are official pathways to PhD.
-Specifically:
+As of the 2024–25 academic year, UGC-NET scores are official pathways to Ph.D, particularly when:

-But the UGC has also permitted universities to provide admission through a number of other routes, such as:
+However, the UGC has also permitted universities to provide admission in several other ways, such as:

-• CUET-PG score (in universities that are accepting CUET for research-track PG, and integrated Phd).
+• CUET-PG score in universities that are accepting CUET for research-based PG and integrated Ph.D.

-• University-level entrance exam, followed by an interview (a route still used by many state, private, and deemed universities).
+• University-level entrance exam, followed by an interview.
+This option is still used by many state, private, and deemed universities.

-In most private and state universities, it would be enough to pass the university's own entrance exam and the applicable minimum eligibility requirements.
-Thus, it is NOT a requirement; however, it is still highly considered in:
+In most private and state universities, it would be enough to pass the university's entrance exam and the applicable minimum eligibility requirements.
+Thus, passing UGC-NET is NOT a requirement to pursue a Ph.D Program in India.
+However, it is still highly considered in:

 • Central Universities